Rocky5/Xbox-Softmodding-Tool/README.md

  * Extremely difficult to break the softmod
  * Supports the Xbox HDD partition table
  * Built in back door if you break your dashboard. ( Hold Start+Y on startup )
- * Allows you to NULL the HDD Key
+ * Allows you to Set the HDD Key to all 1s
  * Allows you to switch video regions
  * Persistent Softmod Mode
  * Clock auto set to 01/01/2019 (No more clock loops)